rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ---

-## Data storage and project layout
+## Data Storage and Project Layout

 After downloading the files described in the previous subsection, create a new directory called `tk-tutorial_data` to store these files.
 Before you continue with the tutorial, please make sure that the `tk-tutorial_data` directory contains the following files and adheres to the following directory structure: